JulianGriffin11/JulianGriffin11/README.md

-# Hi, I'm Julian Griffin! 👋
+# Hi there, I'm Julian! 👋

 ### Statistics Graduate & Data Expert
 I specialize in turning complex datasets into actionable financial and business insights.